Lundet/case-9-websocket-canvas/README.md

 - **Collision Detection**: Implemented collision detection to prevent avatars from walking through each other.
 - **Map Boundaries**: Added walls and boundaries on the map that avatars cannot pass through, improving gameplay and navigation.

+## Technologies Used

+- **HTML5 Canvas**: For rendering the game environment and avatars.
+- **WebSockets**: For real-time communication and synchronization between clients.
+- **JavaScript**: For game logic, avatar control, and interaction handling.

+## Development

+- **Version Control**: Managed using Git with detailed commit messages.
+- **Documentation**: Comprehensive README file to guide users through setup and usage.

 ## Installation and Usage

 ### **Setup**